 Read the story of Magu, the hemp maiden who spread joy, care, and healing wherever she went.

 We jump back into the topic of hempcrete and dive a bit more into the ‘How to’ of building homes with hempcrete.

-We walk through the entire process – From growing, harvesting, and separation of the hurd from the bast fibres, to the building of the home.
-You can learn more about how to build a hemp home in the article linked above!
+We walk through the entire process - From growing, harvesting, and separation of the hurd from the bast fibres, to the building of the home.
+You can learn more about how to build a hemp home in this article!

 Shoes, plastic grinders, 3D printing filaments, designer sunglasses - There isn’t much that isn’t being made with hemp now.
 In this post, we look to showcase some of the latest products and innovations in the hemp industry.

 Based on archaeological findings and translations of the text, it seems reasonable to assume that the Egyptians experimented a lot with hemp, and are even regarded by some of the first civilisations to discover its holistic use.